ComputationalRadiationPhysics/picongpu/docs/source/python_package/selected_topics/simulation_settings.rst

   All species densities are normalized by it.
 * ``picongpu_typical_ppc``:
   the typical number of macro-particles per cell used for code-unit normalization.
-If unset, the median of all species' particle counts is used.
+If unset, the integer midpoint between the smallest and largest per-layout ``ppc`` of the initialized species is used.

 Both are mostly relevant as numerical knobs and can usually be left at their defaults.